BFFs

 BFFs is a 2014 American comedy film directed by Andrew Putschoegl.
 It stars Tara Karsian and Andrea Grano, both of whom also wrote the screenplay and co-produced it with Putschoegl.
-It serves as the final film role of Pat Carroll, who was Karsian's mother, as she passed away in 2022.
+It serves as the final film role of Pat Carroll, who was Karsian's mother, as she died in 2022.

 Plot

 When two straight friends go into couples therapy, they're so convincing that even they start to question their relationship.